 DE&I was often seen as a ‘nice’ to have within an organisation but time and time over we have been shown through studies that not only does it benefit employees but also has a positive impact on the business.
 Research carried out by McKinsey and Company has shown those businesses in the top quartile for ethnic and cultural diversity outperform in terms of profitability compared to those in the fourth quartile by 36%.
 The study also revealed those in the top quartile for gender diversity on executive teams were 25% more profitable than those in the bottom quartile.
 It is no longer time to present a business case for DE&I, we have moved on from that a long time ago, it’s about time we begin to take meaningful action to make real lasting positive change.

 People are becoming more selective

 The pandemic and racially motivated crimes which have impacted the whole world have really allowed people to sit back and reassess their priorities particularly the younger generation.
-People aged between 18-34 years old are taking a greater interest in DE&I related issues within their organisations according to the Advanced Business Trends report 2021, as well as issues outside of DE&I such as ESG, CSR and wellbeing.
+People aged between 18-34 years old are taking a greater interest in DE&I related issues within their organisations according to the Advanced Business Trends report 2021, as well as issues outside of DE&I such as Environment, Social and Governance (ESG), Corporate Social Responsibility (CSR) and Wellbeing.
 Candidates are becoming more selective about who they wish to work for and if their values aren’t aligned with a particular organisation, they will look elsewhere.